The Clearinghouse’s Response to the Coronavirus

 We have received several inquiries regarding the potential impact this outbreak may have on our services, and necessary coordination steps.
 To help provide additional insight, we have put together answers to several key questions.
 We will continue to provide updates and answers as they become available.

 How is Clearinghouse protecting its staff?

 The Clearinghouse has developed and distributed a Coronavirus (COVID-19) employee reference guide to all our employees.
 In this guide we provide our employees with the necessary information on the Coronavirus, including its symptoms, what to do if you suspect you have been exposed to the virus, and how to prevent infection and/or the spreading of the virus.
 Additionally, we are observing handwashing guidelines and performing routine office cleaning and encouraging our employees to follow CDC guidelines for travelers.

-What steps are in place should the Clearinghouse’s headquarters close?
+What steps are in place with the closure of the Clearinghouse’s headquarters?